ABOUT 2,000 children aged six to 15 took part in two days of football at the Goldsworth Park Rangers annual summer festival.

 “Also I must say a big thanks to Dowse.
 For him to drive straight back from Wales having attended the Vanarama presentation evening was unbelievable and to bring the cup with him was a great touch.”

 Lee said the club’s community partner Waitrose and grassroots partner Macdonalds made massive contributions to the festival.

 “It’s always a busy but rewarding weekend and I am delighted that all the teams seemed to have a great time.

 “Wishbone the mascot made everyone smile and managed to get in nearly every photo,” Lee said.

 Andy Morgan, the club secretary and welfare officer, explained that the mascot’s name came from the fact that the pitches are on Wishbone Way.

 “The annual event has grown from about 30 teams to where we are now,” Andy said.

 He said the club is thriving with 600 members and 42 teams.

-For the full story get the 18 April edition of the News & Mail
+For more pictures get the 20 June edition of the News & Mail